MattHeffNT/DevelopmentIdeas/README.md

 ## Currently working on ##
 - Streetfood MVP second iteration ready for cordova/react-native
+- Strapi CMS with NextJS in Docker to create my own blog site to deploy to Azure
+- Deploy Discord bot on Azure

 ## TO DO ##
 - Fix some errors on skinpacker when buttons clicked numerous times